cl-roberts/.lua-filters/README.md

 ```
 3. Add Lua code to the `.lua` file using desired text editor.
 This is the tricky part.
 Helpful strategies include
    -  Use the `example.qmd` to develop your Lua code.
 Make changes to that file to test the changes to your Lua code.
 Render the example to see if your Lua code makes the desired changes.
    -  Print the Abstract Syntax Tree; knowing what the AST looks like will be key in knowing how to alter its structure to obtain the desired output.
-This can be done by using Pandoc to convert the `.qmd` file to a `.json` with the shell command then reading the `.json` file into R and printing the AST:
+This can be done by using Pandoc to convert the `.qmd` file to a `.json` with the following shell command, then reading the `.json` file into R and printing the AST:

 **Terminal:**
 ```